imSrbh/gdb-learn/README.md

 In general, debugger is utility that runs target program in controlled environment where you can control execution of program and see the state of program when program is paused.
 `GDB is such debugger, which is used to debug C/C++ programs.`

 We can tell debugger when to pause a program by setting breakpoints.
-To set a breakpoint

 `$ gdb a.out`

 ### Some Basic Commands of GDB